-Though investment casting is an expensive process compared to sand and plaster casting, the quality of the parts it produces makes its use appealing.
-Parts produced in this manner tend to have an excellent finish and do not require machining or finishing, which can compensate for the added initial cost.
+Though investment casting is an expensive process compared to sand casting, the quality of the parts it produces makes its use appealing.
+Parts have an excellent finish and require very little machining or finishing, which can compensate for the added initial cost.

 Permanent mold casting